PoCInnovation/Workshops/software/23.Starton/backend/README.md

     - Create your control method linking everything.
 In your case, these will already be implemented.

 That’s when Starton’s API comes in.
 We’re going to use it in everything concerning the blockchain.
-To be able to interact with this api you will need your API key available in the dev section of the dashboard, you will also need your wallet ID and to claim token on polygon-mumbai if you haven’t already do that.
+To be able to interact with this api you will need your API key available in the dev section of the dashboard, you will also need your wallet ID and to claim token on polygon-mumbai.
+If you haven’t already do that, go back to the SETUP.md file to fix that.

+Go to the `src/controller/SmartContractController.ts`, as you can see there is some methodes which need to be implemented.

 Your Jobs:

     - Implement missing methods

-    - Implementes routes

-    - Test if the contract does publish on your Starton dashboard.
+    - Test if it's work with Postman

 Pro tips:

-If you want more details about Ipfs storage check this link: [What is IPFS?](https://docs.ipfs.io/concepts/what-is-ipfs/)
+The comunication with the Starton api will be in Http.
+You you will need to understand how HTTP protocol works.
+Here is documentation about it:  [HTTP request methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods), [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status)

+For getting information with the Starton API you will send requests and get responses on it.
+You will need the axios Modules.
+Here is a documentation about it: [How to make HTTP requests with Axios](https://blog.logrocket.com/how-to-make-http-requests-like-a-pro-with-axios/#:~:text=To%20perform%20an%20HTTP%20POST,must%20have%20a%20url%20property.)

 When you need to interact with another API, it's very important to check the api documentation.
 Here it is [API Doc](https://docs.starton.io/connect/api-doc)

 Also this exercise is based on the first three chapters of the tutorial [Deploy your NFTs on blockchain with Starton ](https://docs.starton.io/tutorials/deploy-your-nfts-on-blockchain-with-starton)

-### 2 - Saving a smart contract for a user.
+### 3 - Saving a smart contract for a user.

 Incredible !
 Our backend manages Nft's creation !
 We will finally get out of here alive !
 However, we have to add one last thing for the smart contract creation.
 We need to save it in a Nft Schema.

 Go to the data folder and open the NftData.ts file.
 You will find the following methods:

-    - getByUserId
+    - getByUserId // for getting Nft's informations about a user.

-    - create
+    - create // for adding a new NftShema documment for a user with the userId and the smart contract Id (no nft id at this moment)

-    - update
+    - update // for adding new Nft of the user

-You will also need the NftSchema file to store the Nft corresponding to each user.
+You will also need the NftSchema.ts file to store the Nft corresponding to each user and as you can see

 Your Job:

     - Implement the create and getByUserId methods. we’ll see the rest later.

     - Test that the contract stores itself well for each user

+Pro tips:

+The mongo [findOne](https://mongoosejs.com/docs/api/model.html#model_Model.findOne), [create](https://mongoosejs.com/docs/api/model.html#model_Model.create), [save](https://mongoosejs.com/docs/api/model.html#model_Model-save), methods provided by the mongoose library in the NftShemma.ts will be very helpfull.

 ## Step 3: Nft Release